 Looker lets you schedule delivery of a user-defined dashboard or a Look’s visualization or data.
 You email data periodically, such as a certain dashboard every Monday.
 You also can specify emailing alerts depending on the data values or whether the data changed since the prior time.

 In addition to email, you can send data to an Amazon S3 bucket, a variety of integrators managed by Segment, an SFTP server, or a webhook.
-To learn more about these types of data delivery, see this page.
+To learn more about these types of data delivery, see the Scheduling Data Deliveries page.

 Each saved Look or dashboard can have multiple schedules, and each user of that data has their own set of schedules.
 If a user edits or deletes one of their schedules, only their recipients will be impacted; other users might have other schedules related to that data.